Eagle Creek Campground entry area

 Directions

-From Portland: Travel east on Interstate 84 to exit 41 (just past the interstate tunnel).
-Stay in the right lane before entering the tunnel.
-Turn right at the end of the off-ramp and follow signs to Eagle Creek Campground, heading south past the fish hatchery.
-From Hood River: Travel west on I-84 to exit 40 (Bonneville Dam), turn left under I-84, then immediately left to the eastbound on-ramp.
-Continue east to exit 41 and follow directions above.
+From Portland: Travel east on I-84 to exit 41 (just past the interstate tunnel; stay in the right lane before entering the tunnel).
+Turn right at the off-ramp and follow signs to Eagle Creek Campground, heading south past the hatchery.
+From Hood River: Travel west on I-84 to exit 40 (Bonneville Dam), turn left under I-84, then immediately left onto the eastbound on-ramp.
+Continue east approximately 1 mile to exit 41.

 Amenities